Geothermal Energy Factsheet

 Electricity Generation

-- Hydrothermal energy, typically supplied by underground water reservoirs, is a main source of thermal energy used in electricity generation.
-The water is often pumped as steam to the earth’s surface to spin turbines that generate electricity.14
+- Hydrothermal energy from underground water reservoirs is the main thermal source for electricity generation.
+Water is pumped as steam to the surface to spin electricity-generating turbines.14

-- Enhanced Geothermal System (EGS) is a technology under development that could expand the use of geothermal resources to new geographic areas.
-EGS creates a subsurface fracture system to increase the permeability of rock and allow for the injection of a heat transfer fluid (typically water).
-Injected fluid is heated by the rock and returned to the surface to generate electricity.15
+- Enhanced Geothermal Systems (EGS) technology under development could expand geothermal use to new geographic areas.
+EGS creates subsurface fracture systems to increase rock permeability, allowing injection of heat transfer fluid (typically water) that is heated by the rock and returned to the surface for electricity generation.15

-- According to the U.S. DOE, there may be over 100 GW of geothermal electric capacity in the continental U.S., which would account for nearly 10% of current U.S. electricity capacity and be 40 times the current installed geothermal capacity.15
+- The U.S. DOE estimates over 100 GW of potential geothermal electric capacity in the continental U.S.—nearly 10% of current electricity capacity and 40 times current installed geothermal capacity.15

 Installation, Manufacturing, and Cost